 Mayor Litman has been married to Phyllis for 49 years.

-Mayor Litman represents the City of Mesquite on the Southern Nevada Health District Board of Directors and the Civilian Military Council at Nellis Air Force Base.
+Mayor Litman represents the City of Mesquite on the Regional Flood Control Commission, the Regional Transportation Commission and the Civilian Military Council at Nellis Air Force Base.